-Dave: So for the customer, it’s experience first, product second, and price third.
+CPL: So for the customer, it’s experience first, product second, and price third.
 With that in mind, how are you helping wineries grow their online presence?

 Andrew: The online experience is interesting.
 In a tasting room, the customer is on vacation.
 They are relaxed, they want the ability to sit down and enjoy tasting some wine.
 The current trend is to create longer and longer experiences at a winery.

 With online, it’s the opposite.
 Often the customer is on their phone, or they have a quick break at work.
 So the transaction has to be much quicker.
 A winery with an online presence has to anticipate what the customer wants, and make it as easy for them as possible.